Measure component power

-You can determine individual component power consumption by comparing the current drawn by the device when the component is in the desired state (on, active, scanning, etc.) and when the component is off.
+You can determine individual component power consumption by comparing the current drawn by the device when the component is in the desired state (such as on, active, scanning) and when the component is off.
 Measure the average instantaneous current drawn on the device at a nominal voltage using an external power monitor, such as a bench power supply or specialized battery-monitoring tools (such as Monsoon Solution Inc. Power Monitor and Power Tool software).

 Manufacturers often supply information about the current consumed by an individual component.
 Use this information if it accurately represents the current drawn from the device battery in practice.
 However, validate manufacturer-provided values before using those values in your device power profile.